 “I’ll manage,” the girl said with a small smile.
 She always did.

 The girl took one last look at the charred wreckage she had just created, trying to bite down the roaring guilt that slowly snuck up on her.
 It had to be done.
 It had to be done to keep their friends safe.She turned away from the wreckage, choking down the urge to vomit.
 She prayed that they hadn't killed the man laying unconscious in the semi.
 She didn't think she could handle having that burden on her conscious...not with all the others she was going to be the keeper of soon.

 “You sure there wasn't any other way, Tess?”
 The tall boy asked her as she climbed out of the ditch and began to walk down the road.

-It didn’t matter thought, because no matter how much Alex had pleaded with himself to understand what needed (had) to be done.
-Even through all the bullshit excuses, he still couldn’t make himself believe that he and Tess were somehow doing (done) the right thing.
-They were creating deception, even if they were doing it for all the right reasons, doing it to keep their loved ones safe.
-It still didn’t stop the guilt from gnawing at his stomach; churning inside of him, causing him to picture the grief his death would cause his friends.
+It didn’t matter thought...because no matter how much Alex pleaded with himself to understand what needed be done, even through all the bullshit excuses of mortality, he still couldn’t make himself believe that he and Tess were somehow doing the right thing.
+They were creating deception...even if they were doing it for all the right reasons.
+They were keeping their loved ones safe...but what about the damage they were about to cause, the pain they would soon inflict?
+It didn’t stop the guilt from gnawing at his stomach, from churning his guts inside out...or causing him to picture the grief his death would cause his friends.
 Grief they would forever be laden with.
-It was almost too much bear.
-Almost.
+It was almost too much for him to bare.

-Alex raised his hand slightly and waved sadly, as he watched Tess’s small form disappear from view.
 “Goodbye, Tess.”
-Alex mumbled softly, letting the tears he had held in since seeing the ‘Now Leaving Roswell’ sign, slip down his aching cheek, trailing through the dirt and dripping onto his dirty clothes.
-Goodbye.
+Alex mumbled sadly, tears he had been holding in since seeinb the ‘Now Leaving Roswell’ sign, slip down his cheeks, leaving a trail of dirt and soot dripping onto his wet clothes.

 Here's a little bitty trailer to this story:[url=https://www.youtube